arcctgx/tagreaders/README.md

 * `namesanitizer` removes spaces and characters outside of ASCII set from file and directory names.
 Target character set is `[a-z0-9_-]`.

+* `bitratechecker` is a tool for checking uniformity of a set of `.mp3` files.
+  The name is a bit misleading: encoder information is also taken into account.